FancyWaifu/Malachi_stack/README.md

 3) This generate you an identity along with a signing key + public/private key
 4) To regenerate a fresh idenity do: sudo python3 stack.py --iface *Network_interface* --new-identity
 5) Once in the shell, type help and a list of commands will be present

+Optional: Pre-Shared Key (PSK) binding for NDPv2
+1) You can add a PSK to bind discovery to a shared secret:
+2) echo -n "supersecret" > psk.bin
+3) sudo -E python3 stack.py --iface <iface> --psk-file psk.bin